Timothy P. White: Career

 White held positions as professor and chair of the Department of Human Biodynamics at UC Berkeley, and as professor and chair of the Department of Movement Science and research scientist in the Institute of Gerontology at the University of Michigan.
 He served at Oregon State University in Corvallis as provost and executive vice president, with an interim appointment as president.

 White was named the 16th president of the University of Idaho in February 2004, and took office in August.
 His leadership on the Moscow campus entailed reinvesting resources in support of five key academic priorities: science and technology, liberal arts and sciences, entrepreneurial innovation, the environment, and sustainable design and lifestyle.

-In 2012 he became chancellor of the 23-campus California State University system - the largest 4-year public university system in the United States.
+In 2012 he became chancellor of the 23-campus California State University system - the largest 4-year public university system in the United States, making him the first Latino to run the system.
 He launched Graduation Initiative 2025, aimed at increasing graduation rates for first-time and transfer students.
 In 2019 CSU reported that graduation rates for these groups had hit an all-time high.
 In October 2019 White announced that he would retire effective June 30, 2020.